theodoreleebrant/YARC/README.md

 ## Requirements
 You will need to install Rust, as well as sdl2 with headers.
 Instruction to install Rust can be seen at the [Rust installation guide](https://www.rust-lang.org/tools/install)
+To install sdl2, run one of the following commands in your command line:

+> If Homebrew is installed on your computer

-To install sdl2:
+`brew install sdl2`

+> If not

 (Debian-based OS, tested on Ubuntu 20.04): `sudo apt-get install libsdl2-dev libsdl2-gfx-dev`

 ## Run the program